Dust explosions (ATEX)

 What is an explosive atmosphere?

-An explosive atmosphere is an accumulation of gas, liquid mist, dust, or vapor mixed with air in a mixture that is explosive and can ignite with an ignition source.
+An explosive atmosphere is an accumulation of gas, liquid mist, dust, or vapour mixed with air in an explosive mixture and can ignite with an ignition source.

-A combustible atmosphere does not always have to end in a pure explosion.
-If the combustible mixture ignites, the flames will be able to spread quickly through the combustible atmosphere.
+An explosive atmosphere does not always have to end in a pure explosion.
+If the explosive mixture ignites, the flames can spread quickly through the explosive atmosphere.
 Suppose this happens in a closed area, for example, in a processing plant or inside the equipment.
 In that case, the rapid spread and increase in pressure, among other things due to turbulence, could lead to the combustion increasing in speed and appearing like an explosion.
 The explosion pressure can also cause damage and flames from the combustion process.

 Basic Technical Concepts